mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 nothing # hide
 ```

-The function stores the computed powers in the rectangular coordinate system.
+The function stores the computed active and reactive powers.
 It calculates the following powers related to buses and branches:

 | Type   | Power                                                         | Active                                           | Reactive                                         |
 |:-------|:--------------------------------------------------------------|:-------------------------------------------------|:-------------------------------------------------|